fr3nch13/cakephp-jira/docs/classes/Fr3nch13.Jira.Form.TestForm.md

 | ---- | ---- | ----------- |
 | <code>array</code> | $data  | The array of post data from the form template. |

-**Returns:** boolean - True is the issue was submitted or false if there was an problem.
+**Returns:** integer&#124;boolean - True is the issue was submitted or false if there was an problem.